Let’s talk about qualified immunity. It sounds boring, but it’s actually really really important.

 So what can be done?

 In determining the relationship between government and governed, one of the most important decisions a society can make is how accountable those who wield official power must be to those against whom that power is wielded.
+Without this, all the Black Lives Matter protests in the world ain’t gonna do sh*t.

 This is where U.S. Representative Justin Amash‘s “Ending Qualified Immunity Act’ comes in.
 It is being introduced on Thursday and it is designed to eliminate the doctrine of qualified immunity.